Homeless individuals with complex needs

-The policy on homeless people with many and complex service needs for 2019–2025 was approved at the City Council meeting on October 11, 2019.
+The Policy for Homeless Individuals with Complex Needs for 2019–2025 was approved at the City Council meeting on October 11, 2019.
 The Policy is based on the European Typology of Homelessness and Housing Exclusion (ETHOS).

 ETHOS